Types Of Burglar Alarms

 Standard for all systems, the control panel with its power source, is the brains of the system and links all components in the system, including GSM or telephone line dialler equipment.
 The panels can communicate with a complete suite of devices including PIR’s, Sensors, Magnetic Contacts, Keypads, Panic Buttons, Key-fobs, Smoke Detectors, Internal and External Sirens and more, both for “Pre-Wired and “Wireless” devices.

-A remote keypad provides a user facility to control/interact with the intruder alarm system.
+A remote keypad provides a user facility to control/interact with the Burglar alarm system.
 It allows the user to set and unset the alarm, and review the log of events within the system.
 The keypad consists of audio arming and message functions along with text displays to indicate the status of the system.

 External Bell Box – SABB (Self Activating Bell Box)